huyquoctrinh/PVTUNet/README.md

 ## Pretrained weights

-The weight will be updated later.
+The weight for the PVTUNet will be in [Google Drive](https://drive.google.com/drive/folders/1vfzTBAsU28pNHuuYZ1L_zzok7sHi1Tn2?usp=sharing)

 ## Dataset